-Wealth Management provides relationship-based advisory services and an extensive suite of leading investment solutions to meet the needs of institutional, retail and high net worth clients.
+Wealth Management provides integrated advice and investment solutions to meet the needs of institutional, retail and high net worth clients.
 Our asset management, retail brokerage and private wealth management businesses combine to create an integrated offer delivered through more than 1,500 advisors across Canada and the U.S.

-Wholesale Banking provides integrated credit and capital markets products, investment banking advisory services and top-ranked research to corporate, government and institutional clients around the world.
+Capital Markets provides integrated credit and global markets products, investment banking advisory services and top-ranked research to corporate, government and institutional clients around the world.

-CIBC's three main businesses are supported by five functional groups: Technology and Operations; Finance; Administration; Risk Management and Treasury, which all form part of Corporate and Other.
-Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis (2014 MD&A) for the year ended October 31, 2014 included on pages 1-86 of the 2014 AR.
+CIBC's three main businesses are supported by the following functional groups: Technology and Operations; Finance (including Treasury); Administration; Risk Management and Internal Audit as well as other support groups, which all form part of Corporate and Other.
+Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis (2015 MD&A) for the year ended October 31, 2015 included on pages 1-90 of the 2015 AR.

-A more complete description of services provided by Retail and Business Banking, Wealth Management and Wholesale Banking can be found in the 2014 AR on pages 16-27.
+A more complete description of services provided by Retail and Business Banking, Wealth Management and Capital Markets can be found in the 2015 AR on pages 17-27.